 The ConvertKit Wordpress Plugin

-Skip the annoying code editing, and copying and pasting, and go straight for the ConvertKit WordPress Plugin!
+Skip the coding, and go straight for the ConvertKit WordPress Plugin!

 With our Wordpress plugin, you can add ConvertKit forms to the bottom of any page or post, on your WordPress blog, without ever having to deal with code.
 Just install the plugin, add your API key, and select a form!

 One thing to remember: this works for all .org WordPress accounts, as well as the .com Business accounts!

 We use this plugin heavily on the ConvertKit site, and have collected over thousands of new subscribers since installing it.
 Here's an example of a form on our ConvertKit blog (this is a screenshot):